Terrarium

-How To Make A Terrarium: How to make a beautiful terrarium in an apothecary jar, using fish tank charcoal to create a micro-climate without mould.
+How To Make A Terrarium: How to make a beautiful terrarium in an apothecary jar, using fish tank charcoal to create a micro-climate without mold.

 Have you noticed that terrariums are back in fashion?
 I have a vague memory of being a little girl and my mom making one.
 Now I’m starting to see them around again so I think they’re back.
 Today I’m sharing how to make a terrarium in an apothecary jar.